 The Pod is a 6′ x 7′ container standing 8′ high.
 If you happen to be doing the calculations, the interior space is 305 cubic square feet.
-You need to strategically place everything into the Pod as if you’re playing a real life game of Tertris.
+You need to strategically place everything into the Pod as if you’re playing a real-life game of Tetris.

 Yesterday, the movers showed up and evaluated my things.
 They were very concerned about the stuff not fitting into the Pod.
 They suggested I prioritize what I want to take and what I can leave behind.

 As I looked around my 525 sq ft apartment, I had a hard time prioritizing.
 My writing desk and convertible couch were high on the list.
 But the tangible pieces that connect me to who I am…the awkward photos from my childhood, my confused thoughts are written down in hundreds of journal pages…special gifts from loved ones.
 Those are the items I can’t live without.